jmartinkova/guide/docs/application/projects/list/detail/sharing.rst

     Some of the following options might be globally disabled in the application settings for the whole DSW instance, therefore not visible on the project level.

+The following video tutorial explains and showcases sharing options and tools that can be used while collaborating with others.
+Some features mentioned in the video are also explained in the :ref:`project questionnaire<project-questionnaire>`.

+.. youtube:: ZN0VTbpLrHk
+    :width: 100%
+    :align: center

 Users
 =====